timekeeper29/Realistic-Front-end-Projects/readme.md

-# Practical Front-End Projects with Pure Javascript, CSS, and HTML
+# Realistic Front-End Projects with Pure Javascript, CSS, and HTML

-> Welcome to the Practical Front-End Projects repository!
+> Welcome to the Realistic Front-End Projects repository!

-> This repository contains a range of practical and user-friendly projects for front-end enthusiasts and beginners.
+> This repository contains a range of Realistic and user-friendly projects for front-end enthusiasts and beginners.
 The primary objective of this repository is to facilitate learning.

 > All the code samples provided are free and will always remain so.